crate/cratedb-guide/docs/integrate/airflow/getting-started.md

 ## Add database credentials

-To configure the connection to CrateDB we need to set up a corresponding environment variable.
-On Astronomer the environment variable can be set up via the Astronomer UI, via `Dockerfile`, or via a `.env` file which is automatically generated during project initialization.
+To configure the CrateDB connection, set an environment variable.
+On Astronomer, set it via the UI, `Dockerfile`, or the `.env` file (generated during initialization).

 In this tutorial, we will set up the necessary environment variables via a `.env` file.
 To learn about alternative ways, please check the [Astronomer documentation](https://docs.astronomer.io/astro/environment-variables).
 The first variable we set is one for the CrateDB connection, as follows:

 `AIRFLOW_CONN_CRATEDB_CONNECTION=postgresql://<user>:<password>@<host>/doc?sslmode=disable`

-In case a TLS connection is required, change `sslmode=require`.
-To confirm that a new variable is applied, first, start the Airflow project and then create a bash session in the scheduler container by running `docker exec -it <scheduler_container_name> /bin/bash`.
+For TLS, set `sslmode=require`.
+To confirm that the variable is applied, start the project and open a bash session in the scheduler container:
+`docker exec -it <scheduler_container_name> /bin/bash`.

 Run `env` to list the applied environment variables.